alexandrebarsacq/alexandrebarsacq.github.io/_posts/2019-04-27-building-an-inner-tent.markdown

 ![My helpful screenshot](/assets/pictures/nettent/45.jpg)
 ![My helpful screenshot](/assets/pictures/nettent/46.jpg)

 After that, I sewed the corners by following the lines I drew before.
-Once that was done, I turned the fabric upside down and there was the result :
+Once that was done, I turned the fabric insde-out and there was the result :
 ![My helpful screenshot](/assets/pictures/nettent/47.jpg)

-I turned the fabric upside down again and reinforced a bit the webbing loop connection to the fabric.
+I turned the fabric inside-out again and reinforced a bit the webbing loop connection to the fabric.
 ![My helpful screenshot](/assets/pictures/nettent/48.jpg)

 I then made a dry test of the bathub.
 Here's the result :